 Stretching and PerformanceResearch physiologists at Nebraska Wesleyan University made the headlines in 2009 when they published study results indicating that more flexible runners had lower running economy (how efficiently they use oxygen) than runners with tight hamstrings.
-Consequently, those runners were faster than the 'flexible' runners.
-Yes, it was a very small study, and yes, they only measured sit and reach scores.
-But the results were still a bit surprising and brought more attention to the question: To should or not to stretch ?
+Consequently, those less flexible runners were faster than the 'flexible' runners.
+Yes, it was a very small study, and yes, they only measured sit and reach scores, but the results were still a bit surprising and brought more attention to the questions regarding the benefits of stretching.

 I'm sure we'll continue to see headlines for and against stretching, but if you choose to stretch, it may be best to customize your routine to fit your needs.
 Assess your body and your sport and make sure you stretch (and strengthen) in order to reduce muscle imbalances.